Volunteering is a great opportunity to contribute to the local community, make new friends, develop new skills and have fun!

 Volunteers at Wagga Wagga City Council are fundamental to the successful provision of our much needed services and programs.
 The vital contribution of volunteers enables us to reach out to more people.
 Volunteers provide an invaluable contribution to the community.

-Council welcomes Volunteer Applications for a wide variety of organisational areas, events and initiatives all year round.
+Council welcomes Volunteer Applications for a wide variety of organisational areas, events and initiatives all year round, see examples below.
 So what are you waiting for...get involved!

 - Glenfield Road Animal Shelter

 - Town Planning

 - Art Gallery

 - Download and complete the Volunteer Application Form.

 - Complete a one (1) page covering letter outlining your skills and/or experience and why you would like to volunteer with Council.

 - Submit your application form and covering letter to: